Mother: Agnes Patricia (Dalton) Eckhardt, bookkeeper

-June 30, 2011 - ABC announces "All My Children" will air the final episode on Friday, September 23, 2011.
+June 30, 2011 - ABC announces "All My Children" will air its final episode on television on Friday, September 23, 2011.

-January 13, 2012 - "One Life to Live" airs its final television episode.
+January 13, 2012 - "One Life to Live" airs its final episode on television.

-April 29, 2013 - "One Life to Live" and "All My Children" come back to life airing twice weekly online at Hulu and Apple's iTunes.
-Nixon is the creator of the new "All My Children"
+April 29, 2013 - "One Life to Live" and "All My Children" come back to life, airing twice weekly online at Hulu and Apple's iTunes.
+Nixon is the creator of the new "All My Children."

 Fall 2013 - The first online seasons of "One Life to Live" and "All My Children" end.
 Further production is then put on indefinite hold, due to legal proceedings between ABC and Prospect Park, which produces the shows.